-SCRAP’s mission is to stimulate creativity and environmental awareness in children and adults through promoting the creative reuse of materials that traditionally have been discarded as waste.
+SCRAP’s mission is to inspire creativity and environmental stewardship in children and adults through promoting the creative reuse of materials that traditionally have been discarded as waste.

 Maximize the diversion of reusable discarded materials from the solid waste stream.

 Collect and redistribute these materials to underfunded educational programs and organizations, teachers, artists, parents, and students in the community.